abelphilip482-droid/Xapien-Assessment/README.md

 1. **Garment Fidelity Score** – measures similarity between the reference garment and the generated try-on result.
 2. **Identity Preservation Score** – measures similarity between the original person's face and the face in the generated try-on result using face embeddings and cosine similarity.

-A combined VLM/quality score was calculated as:
+A combined quantitative score was calculated as:

 `0.5 × Garment Fidelity Score + 0.5 × Identity Preservation Score`